Causes of androgenetic alopecia

 Androgenetic alopecia treatment options

-There are two FDA approved medications which have proven effective as a hair loss treatment for androgenetic alopecia: Finasteride and Minoxidil.
+There are two FDA approved medications which have proven effective as a hair loss treatment for androgenetic alopecia.
 The FDA is the Food and Drug Administration in the US.

 Hair transplant surgery is a permanent hair loss treatment for men with androgenetic alopecia, the hair that is transplanted is not affected by the balding process as it is taken from the back and sides of the head which are unaffected by the condition.
 The transplanted hair, once established, will remain on the patient’s head for the rest of their life under normal circumstances.